-Man arrested ‘covered in blood’ as mother and children found dead in ‘triple murder’
+Mother found dead with her two children, 6 and 4, in ‘triple murder’ was NHS nurse

 The hospital is offering appropriate professional support to her colleagues at this difficult time.”

-Horrified neighbours reacted with shock to the triple murder in their quiet residential street and described armed police descending on the scene.
+Horrified neighbours reacted with shock to the deaths in their quiet residential street and described armed police descending on the scene.

 One local resident, who wished to remain anonymous, said: “I’ve heard the bloke was arrested nearby after a couple of hours and was covered in blood.